francesco-di-maggio/modulo/README.md

 Modules can stream both control (data) and audio signals.
 As each device permits a different set of input channels, each module is designed to automatically adapt to the number of input channels.

-* Please note that Max’s DSP engine has to be restarted (turned off and on) to update the number of channels.
+* Please note that the Max DSP has to be restarted (turned off and on) to update the number of channels.

 ### Abstractions & Bpatchers